What is Order Fulfilment?

 However, dropshipping prevents you from customising your products, and you can’t really make special requests for your customers.
 You also lose the ‘hands on’ quality control – the quality can drop quickly in a short period of time, impacting your reputation.
 It’s generally harder to establish a unique brand, since others are making your products.

 Why is the order fulfillment process important to ecommerce?

-	Of course, order fulfilment impacts many other areas of your business, including inventory management and control.
-When demand surges, you need to order more goods and have them on hand to ensure your fulfilment process goes smoothly.
-You might also need to hire more staff, and rent a larger warehouse to store your merchandise.
-If your fulfilment strategy starts to fail, all of these other dominoes fall as well.
+Of course, order fulfillment impacts many other areas of your business, including inventory management and control.
+When demand surges, you need to order more goods and have them on hand to ensure your fulfillment process goes smoothly.
+You might also need to hire more staff and rent a larger warehouse to store your merchandise.
+If your fulfillment strategy starts to fail, all of these other dominoes fall as well.

-	With the right order fulfilment process you can:
+With the right order fulfillment process you can: